Archive for February, 2010

 Feb 14 2010

-The Taxman Must Die is a wacky mix of an office comedy and a national security thriller.
-Two unlikely secret agents– an accountant and a mutant alligator– have to save the world.
+The Taxman Must Die is a wacky mix of an office comedy and a police thriller.
+Two unlikely investigators –an accountant and a mutant alligator–have to save the world.
 From themselves, mostly.
-If you’ve ever wondered why it’s so easy for supervillains to break out of prison or why black heroes die so quickly, you will probably enjoy it.
 Here’s the scene where the two main characters first meet!
-(PS: If you like the pages, please sign up for the raffle for a chance to win a free, signed copy when it comes out).
+If you like the pages, please sign up for the raffle for a chance to win a free, signed copy when it comes out.

 Feb 14 2010